DSQL-MONGKEY/DSQL-MONGKEY/README.md

 ### Hi!
 I'm Dimas 👋

 Seasoned Software Engineer with a strong focus on front-end development.
 Intermediate experience with Javascript/Typescript and well-versed in frontend technologies.
-Always passionate and open-minded to learn about new things.
+Always passionate and open-minded to learn about new things📈.

 Above all that, I enjoy design, sports, and gaming.
 I naturally have a good intuitive sense in the art-visual-related field, gotcha with that pixel-perfect taste! 🚀✨

-I am currently active in Bangkit Academy led by Google, GoTo, and Traveloka as a Cloud Computing Cohort ⚡.
+I am currently active in Bangkit Academy led by Google, GoTo, and Traveloka as a Cloud Computing☁️ Cohort ⚡.

-### Tech Stack 📫
+### Tech Stack ☄️
   <a href="#"><img align="left" alt="JavaScript" title="JavaScript" width="21px" src="https://upload.wikimedia.org/wikipedia/commons/9/99/Unofficial_JavaScript_logo_2.svg" /></a>
   <a href="#"><img align="left" alt="JavaScript" title="JavaScript" width="21px" src="https://upload.wikimedia.org/wikipedia/commons/4/4c/Typescript_logo_2020.svg" /></a>
   <a href="https://nodejs.org/"><img align="left" alt="NodeJS" title="NodeJS" width="21px" src="https://seeklogo.com/images/N/nodejs-logo-FBE122E377-seeklogo.com.png" /></a>